 Equal Radii: It follows that all radii of the same circle or of equal circles are equal, and that all circles of equal radii are equal.

 Arc: Any portion of a circle is called an arc.
 An arc that is half of a circle is called a semicircle.
-An arc less than a semicircle is called a minor arc, and an arc greater then a semicircle is called a major arc.
+An arc less than a semicircle is called a minor arc, and an arc greater than a semicircle is called a major arc.
 The word arc taken alone is generally understood to mean a minor arc.

 Circular Arc Theorems